-Section 3.
-No nonresident cardholder maybe subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, civil penalty or disciplinary action by a business or occupational or professional licensing board or entity, for the transporting, purchasing, possessing, or using medical cannabis pursuant to this Act if the nonresident cardholder does not possess more than three ounces of cannabis and the quantity of cannabis products established by rules promulgated by the department.
+No nonresident cardholder is subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, civil penalty or disciplinary action by a business or occupational or professional licensing board or entity, for the transporting, purchasing, possessing, or using medical cannabis in accordance with this Act if the nonresident cardholder does not possess more than three ounces of cannabis and the quantity of cannabis products established by rules promulgated by the department under section 72 of this Act.

-Section 4.
-There is a presumption that a qualifying patient or designated caregiver is engaged in the medical use of cannabis pursuant to this Act if the cardholder is in possession of a registry identification card and an amount of cannabis that does not exceed the allowable amount of cannabis.
-The presumption may be rebutted by evidence that conduct related to cannabis was not for the purpose of treating or alleviating a qualifying patient's debilitating medical condition or symptom associated with the qualifying patient's debilitating medical condition pursuant to this Act.
+There is a presumption that a qualifying patient or designated caregiver is engaged in the medical use of cannabis in accordance with this Act if the cardholder is in possession of a registry identification card and an amount of cannabis that does not exceed the allowable amount of cannabis.
+The presumption may be rebutted by evidence that conduct related to cannabis was not for the purpose of treating or alleviating a qualifying patient's debilitating medical condition or symptom associated with the qualifying patient's debilitating medical condition under this Act.

-Section 5.
-No practitioner maybe subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including civil penalty or disciplinary action by the South Dakota Board of Medical and Osteopathic Examiners or by any other occupational or professional licensing board or bureau, solely for providing written certifications or for otherwise stating that, in the practitioner's professional opinion, a patient is likely to receive therapeutic or palliative benefit from the medical use of cannabis to treat or alleviate the patient's serious or debilitating medical condition or symptoms associated with the serious or debilitating medical condition, However nothing in this Act prevents a practitioner from being sanctioned for:
+No practitioner is subject to arrest, prosecution, or penalty of any kind, or denied any right or privilege, including civil penalty or disciplinary action by the South Dakota Board of Medical and Osteopathic Examiners or by any other occupational or professional licensing board or bureau, solely for providing written certifications or for otherwise stating that, in the practitioner's professional opinion, a patient is likely to receive therapeutic or palliative benefit from the medical use of cannabis to treat or alleviate the patient's serious or debilitating medical condition or symptoms associated with the serious or debilitating medical condition, Nothing in this Act prevents a practitioner from being sanctioned for:

-(1) Issuing a written certification to a patient with whom the practitioner does not have a bona fide practitioner-patient relationship; or

-(2) Failing to properly evaluate a patient's medical condition.
+- (1) Issuing a written certification to a patient with whom the practitioner does not have a bona fide practitioner-patient relationship; or - (2) Failing to properly evaluate a patient's medical condition.

-Section 6.
-No attorney maybe subject to disciplinary action by the State Bar of South Dakota or other professional licensing association for providing legal assistance to a prospective or registered medical cannabis establishment or other related to activity that is no longer subject to criminal penalties under state law pursuant to this Act.
+No attorney is subject to disciplinary action by the State Bar of South Dakota or other professional licensing association for providing legal assistance to a prospective or registered medical cannabis establishment or other related to activity that is not subject to criminal penalties under law of this state privilege, including any civil penalty or disciplinary action by a court or occupational or professional licensing board or bureau, for:

-Section 7.
-No person may be subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including any civil penalty or disciplinary action by a court or occupational or professional licensing board or bureau, for:
+No person is subject to arrest, prosecution, or penalty of any kind, or may be denied any right or

-(1) Providing or selling cannabis paraphernalia to a cardholder, nonresident cardholder, or to a medical cannabis establishment;

-(2) Being in the presence or vicinity of the medical use of cannabis that is exempt from criminal penalties by this Act;

-(3) Allowing the person's property to be used for an activity that is exempt from criminal penalties by this Act; or

-(4) Assisting a registered qualifying patient with the act of using or administering cannabis.
+- (1) Providing or selling cannabis paraphernalia to a cardholder, nonresident cardholder, or to a medical cannabis establishment; - (2) Being in the presence or vicinity of the medical use of cannabis that is exempt from criminal or civil penalty by this Act; - (3) Allowing the person's property to be used for an activity that is exempt from criminal or civil penalty by this Act; or - (4) Assisting a registered qualifying patient with the act of using or administering cannabis.

-Section 8.
-No dispensary or a dispensary agent maybe subject to prosecution, search, or inspection, except by the department pursuant to sections 61-71 of this Act, seizure, or penalty in any manner;, and may not be denied any right or privilege, including civil penalty or disciplinary action by a court or business licensing board or entity, for acting pursuant to this Act or rules authorized by this Act to:
+No dispensary or a dispensary agent is subject to prosecution, search, or inspection, except by the department pursuant to section 69 of this Act, seizure, or penalty in any manner; or may be denied any right or privilege, including civil penalty or disciplinary action by a court or business licensing board or entity, for acting in accordance with this Act to: